ever-co/ever-cli/README.md

 # Publishing on NPM

 To publish on NPM (https://www.npmjs.com/package/ever-cli) directly from Github, navigate to https://github.com/ever-co/ever-cli/releases, click "Draft a new release" and use version "v0.x.x".

-_Note: only versions starting from "v" will be published on npmjs.com_
+_Note: only versions starting with "v" will be published on npmjs.com_

 # Privacy & Tracking